How Traffic Citations Impact Car Accident Liability

 Traffic citations issued after an accident can play a significant role in determining liability.
 These citations indicate that a driver violated traffic laws, which can be a critical factor in assigning fault.
 Understanding how traffic citations affect liability is essential for both parties involved in a crash, as it can influence insurance claims, legal outcomes, and compensation.

-• Types of Citations
+Types of Traffic Citations

-• Legal Consequences
+Legal Consequences of Citations

 Do Traffic Citations Automatically Establish Liability?